Highlights from the Ratings and Financial Report for Fastenal Company (FAST)

 Sponsored

-The average price from analysts is $55.61, which is -$1.52 below the current price.
-FAST currently public float of 573.15M and currently shorts hold a 2.24% ratio of that float.
-Today, the average trading volume of FAST was 2.76M shares.
+The average price from analysts is $56.80, which is $2.57 above the current price.
+FAST currently public float of 572.85M and currently shorts hold a 2.24% ratio of that float.
+Today, the average trading volume of FAST was 2.95M shares.

 FAST’s Market Performance